For the Profession

 Is to utilize a scavenging system every time nitrous oxide is used.
 Check your equipment for loose fittings and cracked rubber goods.
 Be suspicious of leaks or abuse if tanks seem to empty faster than ordinarily.Provide high turnover of room air in the operatory and the office as a whole.
 The concept is that good ventilation will scavenge the entire office.
 A good exhaust fan is helpful.

-Enable patients to breath better through their nose and avoids mouth breathing.
+Enable patients to breathe better through their nose and avoid mouth breathing.
 Non-drip formulas work better if the patient is reclining significantly.

 Some gas will inevitably be exhaled orally and should be evacuated with a saliva ejector.
 The hygroformic ejectors are especially helpful because the multiple holes make sure suction is not obstructed by soft tissue.
 Minimize gases expelled orally by use of rubber dam, or Isolite, and keeping speaking to a minimum.
 Don’t use excess gas flow that will be expelled into the room air.
 Watch the reservoir bag, not to over or under fill.
 Patients will need higher flows initially if they are hyperventilating.
 Attend continuing education with clinical team members so everyone is on board with appropriate procedures.